dreLT/pomodoro/README.md

 ## Progress

-### To do
+### Still to do
 * Add a universal "Ping" sound once timer reaches 0:00 so that user knows his/her time is up regardless of where they are on their system.
+* Working on a button that will delete all tasks that have been marked complete by the user ("Clear Completed Tasks")
-* Stlying: More styling is needed, especially for the sticky notes, which could look more like sticky notes! (for example, using a black sharpee font for the text on the notes).
-It would also be great to animate adding, deleting, and hovering over notes using CSS3 animations.
+* Stlying: More styling needs to be added, especially to the sticky notes (a more realistic sticky-note graphic, a "marker" like font for the task name, an "X" overlay on completed tasks, CSS3 animations).